dakilaledesma/intro-ml/hw3-tutorial.md

 ```
 #### Building the neural network

+##### Making a model

 Now that we have our data, let's build a neural network using Keras.
 We're going to be making a serial model today, and the easiest way to do that in Keras is using Sequential().

-Sequential works in this manner:

 First, instantiate the model.
-We can call this easily as we've imported it above.
+We can call the Sequential that we imported:

 ```python
 model = Sequential()
 ```

+##### Adding layers

-Then, you can easily add layers to the model by calling model.add().
+Using Sequential, you can easily add layers to the model by calling model.add().
 Some examples of layers are
 * Dense (the simplest type of layer, essentially a neuron with a weight, bias, and activation attached)
 * LSTM (classified as an recurrent neural layer with memory for temporal data)
 * Conv2D (classified as a convolutional neural layer, in which CNNs excel in spatial data)